-The feasibility of implementing green stormwater infrastructure will be monitored by tracking the progress of identifying, designing, and constructing projects during the first five years.
+The feasibility of implementing green stormwater infrastructure will be monitored by tracking the progress of identifying, designing, and constructing projects during the first five years of the Green City Clean Waters program.
 For each green stormwater infrastructure project, the amount of impervious area draining to the control will be determined.
-The impervious drainage area for all green stormwater infrastructure projects will be summed to track the total area managed by green stormwater infrastructure.
-The impervious acreage being controlled by green stormwater infrastructure will be referred to as greened acres.
-Therefore progress will be tracked as greened acres over time.
+The impervious drainage area for all green stormwater infrastructure projects will be summed to provide an informal estimate of the total area managed by green stormwater infrastructure.
+This managed area is part of the calculation of a Greened Acre, which is formally defined as follows: a Greened Acre is an expression of the volume of stormwater managed by green stormwater infrastructure, based on the design for the project, and is conditional on the proper operation and maintenance of the project.
+One Greened Acre is equivalent to one inch of managed stormwater from one acre of drainage area, or 27,158 gallons of managed stormwater.
+These volumes will be tracked as Greened Acres (GA) using the following equation: